Aminuxer/Mini-GateHouse/README.en.md

 * Why WEB ?
   - Web is really cross-platform.
-Guards can work from any devices and cannot damage existeng archive records.
+Guards can work from any devices and cannot damage existing archive records.

 * Can be user on many gatehouses ?
   - Yes, create different logins for each gatehouse or host new instance.